tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 Adding a Custom File Reader
 ===========================
-Tsdat has two native filehandlers: ``CSVReader`` and ``NetCDFReader``.
-While useful for a number of input files, it is not uncommon for raw datafiles to be saved in some custom format or structure.
+Tsdat has two native file readers: ``CSVReader`` and ``NetCDFReader``.
+While useful for a number of input files, it is not uncommon for raw data files to be saved in some custom format or structure.
 Tsdat has the flexibility to incorporate user-built code to read and pre-process raw data.